Webhooks

 For integration you need:

-3. Add request signature verification logic.
+- Add webhook HMAC signature verification logic.
 When comparing signatures, don’t use simple string comparison, as it is susceptible to timing attacks.
 Instead, use a safe equals version in your framework of choice.
 An example is provided below.

 Signature Validation